Professors Bloom, Cheyne, McDermott; Associate Professors Keohane, Thurman

 PHYSICS 461.
 (3)

 HONORS ADVANCED LABORATORY.
-An extended project, developed in Physics 365, conducted in collaboration with a faculty member, ordinarily resulting in publishable research.
+An extended project conducted in collaboration with a faculty member, ordinarily resulting in publishable research.
 Prerequisite: consent of the instructor.

 PHYSICS 462.
 (3)